badoo/techblog/_posts/2014-01-20-The-technology-of-billing-at-Badoo.markdown

 categories: billing payments
 ---

-There are a lot of way to monetize your project, but all of them have one thing in common – the transfer of money from the user to a company account.
+There are many ways to monetize your project, but all of them have one thing in common – the transfer of money from the user to a company account.
 In this article we will discuss how this process works at Badoo.

 ## What do we mean by ‘billing’?
 Billing for us concerns all things related to the transfer of money.
 For example: pricing, payment pages and payment processing, the rendering of services and promo campaigns as well as the monitoring all of these things.